15. Support a culture of care

 Caring is the core business of the NHS.
 NHS services should provide a positive experience of care or help NHS staff provide a caring service.

-All services should make patients, the public and staff feel valued and supported and, as far as possible, involve people in their own care.
+All services should make patients, the public and staff feel included, valued and supported and, as far as possible, involve people in their own care.

 Why it's important

 Digital services are not excluded from the NHS commitment to care and compassion.
 Small things make a difference when people are, for example, sick or stressed, grieving or dying.